SheldonHH/RustMap/README.md

 ## 2.3.
 Dynamically applied Runtime Function Call Graph
-As we write in paper, we try to run original C program and observe the calling relationship
+As we write in paper, we try to run original C program and observe the calling relationship.

+Add the -pg option to CFLAGS and LDFLAGS: This is used to enable Gprof profiling during compilation and linking.
+We have added `-pg` flag to Makefile in `./bzip2-1.0.8/Makefile` this will help to generate

 1. in Makefile add -pg, this is used to enable Gprof profiling during compilation and linking.
 ```bash
 CFLAGS=-Wall -Winline -O2 -g $(BIGFILES) -pg